 A single service provider will limit the reliability and performance of your WAN network to that single line from that single service provider.
-Given that each transport has its own advantages and short-comings, not leveraging multiple transports limits your network.
+Each transport has its own advantages and short-comings.
+Not leveraging multiple transports will limit network performance.

-Layer 2 transports such as MPLS (Multi-Protocol Label Switching) are used for intra-office connectivity, as well as connecting branch offices to a backhaul for public clouds and the Internet.
-MPLS is very expensive.
+Traditionally, MPLS (Multi-Protocol Label Switching) transports are used for intra-office connectivity, as well as connecting branch offices to a backhaul for public clouds and the Internet.
+MPLS can have its uses, however without augmenting it with DIA bandwidth can be very expensive.

-Services connected to private, public or hybrid clouds such as VoIP (Voice over IP), UC (Unified Communications), VC (Video Conferencing), chatty applications, and other business-critical applications are negatively impacted by the unavoidable performance fluctuations in a single WAN transport.
+Services connected to private, public or hybrid clouds such as VoIP (Voice over IP), UC (Unified Communications), VC (Video Conferencing), chatty applications, and other business-critical applications are negatively impacted by the unavoidable performance fluctuations caused by a single WAN transport.

-Even with multiple WAN transports, legacy load balancers don’t provide a holistic and automated framework to manage all your available bandwidth, related QoS (Quality of Service), and the traffic flows in your network.
+Even with multiple WAN transports, legacy load balancers don’t provide a holistic and automated framework to manage all your available bandwidth.
+Optimizing QoS (Quality of Service) and QoE (Quality of Experience) of the application traffic flows in your network is usually lacking.

 Truffle provides the ultimate way to add additional bandwidth to your network, when you need it.
 Simply plug in additional broadband lines to increase your network capacity in a cost-effective manner.
 Relying on a single service provider will limit network SLAs to that single service provider.
 You can get the best of all worlds by aggregating service providers to build your own, best-in-class bandwidth, leveraging cable modem’s bandwidth, DSL’s dedicated last-mile transport, and low latency of MPLS all packaged together.
 Pick and choose the service providers to build your own blend for the best value.

-With Truffle in your network, real-time applications such as VoIP (Voice over IP), UC (Unified Communications), VC (Video Conferencing), webcasting, chatty applications, or any other business-critical application that heavily relies on high-quality IP connectivity will be protected and shielded from network problems.
-Truffle’s intelligent and dynamic application flow steering and dynamic QoS results in end users not getting affected by network problems.
+With Truffle in your network, real-time applications such as VoIP, UC, video conferencing, webcasting, chatty applications, or any other business-critical applications will be shielded from network problems.
+Truffle’s built-in application flow steering and adaptive QoS optimizes QoE for end users.
 This means no more network emergency support tickets.

-If you rely on MPLS transport for your branch office connectivity and you reach your current MPLS capacity, increasing MPLS capacity to the next tier can be very costly.
-With Truffle, adding cost-effective Internet bandwidth to your MPLS is an excellent way to add capacity to your network with additional redundancy.
-In most cases, because of Truffle’s dynamic QoS (Quality of Service) and smart overlay tunnels, replacing the MPLS with broadband-based tunnels provide better value without sacrificing performance.
-Truffle provides a quick Return on Investment (ROI) and reduces operating expenses.
-The total subscription costs of multiple Internet access lines are often substantially less than a single high-speed MPLS of equivalent bandwidth, which makes Truffle an ideal load-balancing router for SMBs and enterprise branch offices.
+Increasing MPLS capacity to the next tier can be very costly.
+With Truffle, adding cost-effective Internet bandwidth to MPLS is an excellent way to upgrade WAN networks.
+Replacing or augmenting MPLS with broadband bonding based bandwidth provides better value without sacrificing performance.
+Truffle provides a quick Return on Investment (ROI) and reduces operating expenses making Truffle an ideal next-gen load balancing router for SMBs and enterprise branch offices.

 Truffle’s monitoring and automatic failover protects against failures or degradations of one or more WAN links.
 Truffle is a multi-WAN router and can keep ongoing IP sessions alive by making real-time per-packet routing decisions, even for the sessions that were in progress (requires peered mode).
-This boosts broadband connections such DSL and cable modem to enterprise grade.
-You can also add 3G, 4G, LTE, and 5G modems to Truffle for failover.
+4G LTE, 5G modems can be plugged into Truffle for failover.

 Truffle is a packet-level load-balancing router.
 Truffle can bond Internet access lines for all types of traffic (including encrypted traffic such as VPN) for aggregated downlink and uplink capacity when peered over the Internet with another Truffle located at the headquarter office or data center.
 For single office setups, an optional Broadband Bonding Service subscription enables downlink/uplink bonding.

-Broadband Bonding is the technology that aggregates two or more Internet WAN connections into a faster and more reliable connection.
-Mushroom Networks’ Broadband Bonding technology enables efficient, low-latency combining of broadband lines that can stripe packets from the same flow over different WAN links from different ISPs.
-The bonding technology works by intelligently measuring network performance and accordingly making packet-level decision for resource allocation.
+Broadband Bonding is the technology that aggregates two or more Internet WAN connections into a faster and more reliable one.
+Bonding technology enables efficient, low-latency combining of IP networks that can stripe packets from the same flow over different WAN links from different ISPs.
+The bonding technology works by intelligently measuring network performance and accordingly making packet-level scheduling decisions.
 This means you will get the aggregate speed of all of your lines with minimal overhead and reduced latency.

 The overlay tunnels have the ability to shield network problems and link outages from the application layer.
 This means that Mushroom Networks’ technology can work around network issues such as packet loss, latency, jitter, and WAN blackouts or brownouts.
 Packets from on-going sessions can be steered away from problem paths automatically and therefore keep their quality and semantics intact.